PriceTT/Solving-optimization-problems/README.md

 ### Set up ENV
 These are the steps to get started with the app:
-1. Clone the repository `git clone git@github.com:PriceTT/chat-assistant.git`.
+1. Clone the repository `git@github.com:PriceTT/Solving-optimization-problems.git`.
 2. Create the virtual environment using conda and poetry.
-The basic commads are as follows:
+The basic commands are as follows:
     * Navigate to project folder and run the command below to the create conda environment which reads the environment.yml file.
     ``` conda env create ```
     * Activate the virtual environment  with